43 Father's Day Trivia Questions [With Answers]

 Father’s Day Around the World (Questions 16-22)

-This is the round that wrecks LearnClash leaderboards.
-About 74% of players guess “third Sunday in June” globally, even though only ~90 of 111 countries use that date.
-The German wagon-pulling tradition surprises even Europe-trivia regulars.
-These seven cover the dates, foods, and customs that make Father’s Day genuinely global.
+Here’s the round that wrecks scorecards.
+The “third Sunday in June” assumption feels universal and it isn’t: only ~90 of 111 countries actually use that date.
+And the German wagon-pulling custom blindsides even Europe-trivia regulars.
+LearnClash built these seven around the dates, foods, and customs that make Father’s Day genuinely global.

 7 world-traditions questions covering Vatertag wagons, Italy’s St. Joseph pastries, and Thailand’s December 5 King’s birthday.